 We do not yet know exactly what causes breast cancer, but we do know that certain risk factors are linked to the disease.
 Some of these risk factors include age, socioeconomic status, exposure to ionizing radiation, family history, alcohol, and hormonal influence.
 Some studies indicate that environmental contaminants such as benzene and organic solvents can cause mammary tumors, but clear links have not been established.

 Data NotesCodes used to define female breast cancer: ICD-9 174, ICD-10 C50.
 Age-adjusted to U.S. 2000 standard population.

 Data SourcesUtah Death Certificate Database, Office of Vital Records and Statistics, Utah Department of Health.
 Population Estimates: Utah Governor's Office of Planning and Budget.
-National Vital Statistics System, National Center for Health Statistics, U.S. Centers for Disease Control and Prevention.
+Population Estimates: National Center for Health Statistics (NCHS) through a collaborative agreement with the U.S. Census Bureau.

 DefinitionThe rate of death from cancer of the breast (ICD-9 174, ICD-10 C50) per 100,000 women.

 How We Calculated the Rates

 Page Content Updated On 10/30/2013, Published on 11/12/2013